polina-gurzhii/final-project-phurzhii/README.md

     npm install
     ```

-4. Initialize Playwright:
+4. Install the `dotenv` package:

     ```bash
+    npm install dotenv
+    ```

+5. Initialize Playwright:

+    ```bash
     npm init playwright@latest
     ```

-    * During Playwright initialization, you will be prompted to select a language, chose TypeScript.
+    * During Playwright initialization, you will be prompted to select a language, chose TypeScript, add a GitHub Actions workflow, and install browsers.

+## Using `dotenv`

+1. Create a `.env` file in the root directory of the project.
+2. Add environment variables to the `.env` file in the format `KEY=VALUE`.
+3. In your JavaScript or TypeScript code, import and configure `dotenv`.
+For example:

+    const baseUrl = process.env.BASE_URL;

+    console.log(baseUrl);
+    ```

 ## Running Tests